roboav8r/game_theory_ws/README.md

 # game_theory_ws
 A ROS workspace to implement complex, intelligent human-robot interaction behaviors in dynamic environments using game-theoretical approaches.
-This was initially created as a final project for ASE 389: Game Theoretical Modeling of Multiagent Systems, Fall 2022 at the University of Texas - Austin taught by David Fridovich-Keil [TODO link].
+This was initially created as a final project for ASE 389: Game Theoretical Modeling of Multiagent Systems, Fall 2022 at the University of Texas - Austin taught by [Dr. David Fridovich-Keil](https://clearoboticslab.github.io/).

+This repository is intended to be a central hub for developing game-theoretical planning and control methods for my Ph.D. research.
+Specifically, I am interested in robots that operate in dynamic, human-centered environments.
+Game theoretical models are well-suited for these situations, since they inherently involve multiple agents (players) in collaborative and/or adversarial roles, and no two operating environments (game states) are the same.

+As of December 2022, this project is organized as follows:
+- This repository ([game_theory_ws](https://github.com/roboav8r/game_theory_ws)), which contains the project writeup, initial results and future plans, and installation instructions
+- A Robot Operating System (ROS)-Gazebo simulator testbed ([hri_game_testbed](https://github.com/roboav8r/hri_game_testbed)), which serves as a controlled, repeatable development environment prior to deployment on robot hardware, and
+- A game-theoretical, hierarchical planner-controller module ([hierarchical_game_control_ros](https://github.com/roboav8r/hierarchical_game_control_ros)), which receives state variable observations from `hri_game_testbed`, computes an optimal course of action/control inputs, and sends them to the simulated robot.

+These elements are discussed in further detail below.
+For collaboration or any questions/comments/concerns about this project, feel free to [contact me](mailto@john.a.duncan@utexas.edu) or [raise an issue](https://github.com/roboav8r/game_theory_ws/issues/new/choose)!

 # Motivation and Hierarchical Control Approach
 Robots and autonomous systems are expanding into a range of complex, dynamic, and populated operating environments.
 Novel service applications see robots operating in airports, hospitals, museums, city centers, and battlefields.
-However, robot action planning in such environments is inherently challenging: the correct course of action is *situated*[TODO Bohus paper], and depends on the robot's goals and capabilities, and the status of the environment and agents within it (i.e. humans and vehicles).
+However, robot action planning in such environments is inherently challenging: the correct course of action is situationally-dependent, or *situated*[TODO Bohus paper], and depends on the robot's goals and capabilities, and the status of the environment and agents within it (i.e. humans and vehicles).

 The motivating example for this project is *human-robot interaction* in such environments.
 New service applications will require robots to accomplish service tasks while acting alongside humans in various roles (teammates, pedestrians, adversaries).
 Potential service tasks include social navigation, cargo/parcel delivery, information sharing, and leading/following behaviors.
 Since these tasks involve a dynamic combination of multiple discrete and continuous elements, robots in dynamic environments require a planning and control architecture that can act optimally across a range of potential operating states and conditions.